cmwedin/CustomGraphs/Documentation~/CodeReviews/Sprint1Review.md

 - public bool HasPath(GraphNode node1, GraphNode node2)
 - public VisitNode(int id, List<int> visitedIDs)

-the search functions have been of limited use al typically there is algorithm specific work that needs to be done at each stage of the search making this generic version unsuitable for general use.
+the search functions have been of limited use as typically there is algorithm specific work that needs to be done at each stage of the search making this generic version unsuitable for general use.
 It is useful in the HasPath functions however.
 The VisitNode function hasn't been used frequently but is a nice QoL function.
 Overall these methods are unlikely to see extensive use going forward, but I still recommend keeping them for their occasional convenience in testing.

 GetConnectedComponents on the other hand has never been used outside of testing and is of questionable efficiency, so i recommend it be removed.